 I’ve written on failure before.
-I will write on it again.
+I will write about it again.
 It’s something I’m good at (failing that is).
-I write on failing because I need the reminder that their are two options when we fail.
+I write on failing because I need the reminder that there are two options when we fail.
 Option A) stay down, option B) get back up.
 I am not good at getting back up.
 So I’m writing this to myself and if it helps more than just me great, but if it is something that just I return to, something that keeps me going, then it has served its purpose.

 Brian this is what happens when you get back up: